H1d3r/TrollRPC/Readme.md

 Should only be used for educational purposes!

 ## Upgrades
-You can try doing it in c# and making it dynamically take in specific arguments to blind chosen RPC calls (now its hardcoded)
+You can try doing it in c# and making it dynamically take in specific arguments to blind chosen RPC calls (now its hardcoded).